UW-ISC/hrp-portal/wp-content/plugins/media-library-assistant/readme.txt

 1. How should language-specific terms be assigned to items selected?
 This is "Term Assignment".
 1. How should terms assigned to one translation of an item be used to update other translations of the same item?
 This is "Term Synchronization".

-When new terms are added during IPTC/EXIF taxonomy term mapping a third task is required; should new terms be added only to the current language or should they be made available in all languages?
-This is "Term Mapping Replication".

-<strong>Term Assignment</strong>

-When a specific language is selected only the item translations for that language are shown, and only the terms for that language are displayed (except for a Polylang bug that shows all languages in the "auto-complete" list for flat taxonomies).
-When "All Languages"/"Show all languages" is selected the terms for all languages are displayed even if they cannot be assigned to an item.
-For example, a Spanish term may appear in the list be cannot be assigned to an English item translations.

-For individual edit and quick edit updates the rule is simple:

-1. For all terms selected/entered, find the equivalent term in the language of the item translation.
-Assign the equivalent (language-specific) term if one exists.
-If no equivalent term exists, ignore the selected/entered term.
-Assign all equivalent terms to the item translation, replacing any previous terms.

-For bulk edit updates the rule depends on which action (add, remove, replace) has been selected.
-Each of the item translations in the bulk edit list is updated by these rules:

-1. <strong>Add</strong>: For all terms selected/entered, find the equivalent term in the language of the item translation.
-Assign the equivalent (language-specific) term if one exists.
-If the equivalent term exists, add it to the item translation.
-1. <strong>Remove</strong>: For all terms selected/entered, find the equivalent term in the language of the item translation.
-Assign the equivalent (language-specific) term if one exists.
-If the equivalent term exists, remove it from the item translation.
-1. <strong>Replace</strong>: This is the tricky case.
-What should happen to terms already assigned to an item translation that have not been selected/entered for the update?
-In particular, what about terms that do not have translations to all languages?
-Should a "French-only" term be preserved?

-The "<strong>Replace</strong>" answer is the same as the individual/quick edit answer.
-If the term is not selected/entered for the update it is discarded along with the other old assignments.
-After all, in "All Languages"/"Show all languages" mode the "French-only" term would have been in the list and could be selected if desired.

-<strong>Term Synchronization</strong>

-If you edit an item translation, for example to add or remove a term assignment, what should happen to the other translations of the same item?
-Term synchroniztion will add or remove the equivalent term in the other item translations if the equivalent term exists.

-What about "untranslated" terms that do not have translations to all languages?
-Should an existing "French-only" (untranslated) term be preserved?
-It is, since there is no way to indicate that it should be removed.

-Individual and quick edits are "replace" updates, and "replace" is an option for bulk edits as well.
-For term synchronization to preserve untranslated terms "replace" updates must be converted to separate "add" and "remove" updates that include only the changes made to the original item translation.
-For example, if these terms are defined:

-English

-- Common-term-1-eng
-- Common-term-2-eng
-- English-only-term

-Spanish

-- Common-term-1-esp
-- Common-term-2-esp
-- Spanish-only-term

-And these term assignments exist:

-English Translation

-- Common-term-1-eng
-- English-only-term

-Spanish Translation

-- Common-term-1-esp
-- Spanish-only-term

-Then synchronization handles common editing actions as follows:

-1. If you edit the English Translation and add "Common-term-2-eng", synchronization will add "Common-term-2-esp" to the Spanish Translation.
-1. If you edit the English Translation and remove "Common-term-1-eng", synchronization will remove "Common-term-1-esp" from the Spanish Translation.
-1. If you edit the English Translation and remove "English-only-term", nothing will happen to the Spanish Translation.

-<strong>Term Mapping Replication</strong>

-When rules are defined in the IPTC/EXIF "Taxonomy term mapping section" they extract values (e.g., "IPTC 2#025 Keywords") from image metadata and use them to assign terms to the Media Library item(s).
-If the metadata value matches an existing term in the item's language it is assigned to the item.
-If the term already exists for any other active language it is not assigned to the item.
-If the term does not exist in any of the active languages, i.e., it is an entirely new term, a decision is required.
-The "Term Mapping Replication" option controls the decision:

-* When Replication <strong>is active</strong>, the term is created in the current language and then copied to every other active language as a translation of the term in the current language.
-* When Replication <strong>is not active</strong>, the term is created in the current language only.
-It is not copied to any other active language and will not be assigned to items in any language other than the current language.

-If you use Replication to automatically create terms in non-current languages they will be created with the same text value as the source term in the current language.
-You can always go to the taxonomy edit page and change the source text to an appropriate value for the other language(s).
-If you do not use Replication you can always go to the taxonomy edit page and add translations with an appropriate value for the other language(s).